vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Common Errors/Compiler Errors.md

 - [CS0131](Compiler%20Errors/CS0131.md): The left-hand side of an assignment must be a variable, property or indexer
 - [CS0176](Compiler%20Errors/CS0176.md): Static member 'Foo' cannot be accessed with an instance reference; qualify it with a type name instead
 - [CS0193](Compiler%20Errors/CS0193.md): The * or -> operator must be applied to a pointer
+- [CS0236](Compiler%20Errors/CS0236.md): A field initializer cannot reference the non-static field, method, or property 'Foo'
+- [CS0246](Compiler%20Errors/CS0246.md): The type or namespace name 'Foo' could not be found (are you missing a using directive or an assembly reference?)
 - [CS0266](Compiler%20Errors/CS0266.md): Cannot implicitly convert type 'Foo' to 'Bar'.
 An explicit conversion exists (are you missing a cast?)
-- [CS0236](Compiler%20Errors/CS0236.md): A field initializer cannot reference the non-static field, method, or property 'Foo'
-- [CS0246](Compiler%20Errors/CS0246.md): The type or namespace name 'Foo' could not be found (are you missing a using directive or an assembly reference?)
+- [CS0428](Compiler%20Errors/CS0428.md): The type or namespace name 'Foo' could not be found (are you missing a using directive or an assembly reference?)
 - [CS0619](Compiler%20Errors/CS0619.md): 'Foo' is obsolete: 'Foo has been removed.
 Use Bar instead.'
+- [CS1002](Compiler%20Errors/CS1002.md): ; expected
 - [CS1022](Compiler%20Errors/CS1022.md): Type or namespace definition, or end-of-file expected
-- [CS1002](Compiler%20Errors/CS1002.md): ; expected
 - [CS1061](Compiler%20Errors/CS1061.md): Type 'Foo' does not contain a definition for 'Bar' and no extension method 'Bar' of type 'Foo' could be found (are you missing a using directive or an assembly reference?)
 - [CS1503](Compiler%20Errors/CS1503.md): Argument 'x' cannot convert from Foo to Bar
 - [CS1513](Compiler%20Errors/CS1513.md): } expected